Artist's Studio

 —Otto Rogers, Artist

-The second level was designed with a clear view to the painting studio, allowing the artist to look down freely from the mezzanine onto the space and see the projects in progress.
+The second level was designed with a clear view into the painting studio, allowing the artist to look down freely from the mezzanine onto the space and observe projects in progress.

 The mezzanine serves as a drawing studio.
 A custom millwork unit for drawing and storing supplies, complete with a small sink for wetting paper, extends horizontally across this upper working level.

-The subtle implication of geometry in the design mimics geometric structures and elements in nature, situating it in the surrounding natural landscape and deeply wooded area.
-The entrance, set into the north-east corner of the studio, initiates the experience of the building where the subtle curve of the east wall ends, revealing the spacious interior of the studio.
+The subtle use of geometry in the design echoes natural structures and patterns, situating the studio within the surrounding landscape and deeply wooded area.
+The entrance, set into the north-east corner of the building, initiates the experience of the studio where the subtle curve of the east wall ends, revealing the spacious interior.

-Large wood-framed windows and glass doors on the north wall allow for indirect natural light and views to the sculpture garden and surrounding forest.
+Large wood-framed windows and glass doors on the north wall allow indirect natural light and provide views to the sculpture garden and surrounding forest.